1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 ![pushtx](/images/blockchain.com-btc-pushtx.png)<br/>

 <br/>
+<sup>In case that you're a newbie to blockchain technology, we want to avoid a misunderstanding of the site blockchain.com:<br/>
+It is just one of MANY blockchain explorers that lets you query data of the public decentralized blockchain.<br/></sup>
 Notice the "tip" in the upper part of the "Broadcast transaction" screen: Of course we had taken the chance to conveniently verify our decoded transaction details before submission.
 Here's the decoded transaction:<br/>

     {